Lasloruhberg/fitsbolt/README.md

 )
 ```

-### Multi-FITS File Handling (New Feature)
+### Multi-FITS File Handling

-fitsbolt now supports combining multiple FITS files into a single image, where each file corresponds to a specific channel.
+fitsbolt supports combining multiple FITS files into a single image, where each file corresponds to a specific channel.
 This is useful when you have separate FITS files for different filters or observations that need to be combined.

 #### Basic Multi-FITS Usage